LLDM-Doom-Modding/ZChecker/README.md

 - ...And some other CCMDs.

+Note: map "`Everything`" may be outdated in the beta versions of the project.
+It's better to use "`map everything_simpled`" instead.

 ## Some remarks

 Wildcards in actor names are symbols "`*`" (an asterisk) and "`-`" (a hyphen).
 First of them may be replaced with any amount (including zero) of any characters; second symbol works same, but will have at least one character.
 Wildcards may be used anywhere and more than one times in the mask, so string "`a-a-a-a`" will be unparsed to the "ArachnotronPlasma", and string "`*card`" will list all actors which ends with a "card".
 To specify some classname from the list, you may use a "`:<index>`" or similar "`,<index>`" postfixes.
 For example, "`shot*:2`" will be unparsed to "Shotgun" (because first element in a list is a "ShotgunGuy" and second is a "Shotgun").

 Due to internal netevent realization restrictions in the engine you are not able to provide arbitrary number of space-separated ("` `") arguments for CCMDs.
-So, if you want to summon facing away from the player ShotgunGuy which will not infight others, has a TID of 4 and a great health value, you're must specify all of the extra parameters in the comma-separated ("`,`") list: "`zcsummon shotgunguy noinfight,relang:180,tid:4,hp:99999`".
+So, if you want to summon facing away from the player ShotgunGuy which will not infight others, has a TID of 4 and a great health value, you must specify all of the extra parameters in the comma-separated ("`,`") list: "`zcsummon shotgunguy noinfight,relang:180,tid:4,hp:99999`".